How India's loose data privacy laws open the door to hackers | DW | 14.04.2020

 The bill will regulate how personal data of Indian citizens is used by the government, law enforcement and companies, said Shruti Agarwal, an advocate-on-record with the Supreme Court of India.

-In 2019, the Indian government approved an ordinance, allowing people to voluntarily use their official government issued IDs as a proof of identity for certain essential services such as opening a bank account.
+In 2019, the Indian government approved an ordinance, allowing people to voluntarily use their official government-issued IDs as proof of identity for certain essential services such as opening a bank account.

 However, this ordinance also allowed digital payment companies such as PayTm and Amazon Pay to ask for official identification details.
 Some users were notified that they would lose access to certain services if they didn't share data.